 Elizabeth had a long, frustrating and stressful journey, most times a fruitless one, with the Mental Health System.
 It took a long time to diagnose her illness.
 She was frequently taken to Psychiatric Emergency Services and constantly discharged as being – dare one call it – fake or as, it was said, “acting out”.
 Eventually, the diagnosis – Borderline Personality Disorder (“BPD”) was arrived at.
 When eventually, she had a diagnosis, she was elated.
 At last, she could put some work into helping herself – and, of course, being Elizabeth, to helping others.

 Elizabeth pioneered the frontiers of the mental health system in Victoria, challenging it to revisit itself.
 She long maintained that those with the experience of mental illness were best equipped to help those in distress.
 She was a strong advocate for the Peer Support System, maintaining that those who have had personal experience of mental health are better able to support others.
 She researched the then current treatment for BPD and found a skills program called Dialectical Behavioral Therapy (DBT) created by Marsha Linehan, a Washington University Professor.
 DBT leans toward validating emotions as a therapeutic approach into a disorder which is about overwhelming emotions.
 DBT is perhaps the major of the four psycho-therapies for BPD which, while incorporating cognitive therapy, has a different approach, that of validating emotions while offering the skills to help deal with them.
 With her own researched knowledge, Elizabeth created and built the New Light Recovery Program, an 18 week skills training program based on Dialectical Behavioral Skills for those who have overwhelming emotions.
-It is still running as a Program today (thanks to the BC Schizophrenia Society) and has a waiting list for admission.
+In 2014, it was still running as a Program (thanks to the BC Schizophrenia Society, Victoria Branch) and had a waiting list for admission.

 She co-founded the Borderline Personality Disorder Society of British Columbia, a non-profit peer-led society to advocate and support the cause of BPD.
 She also started and facilitated a weekly Support Group for those with BPD to which family members, significant others, and friends are encouraged to participate.
 This group continues to run today.
 Participants at this group have said it is the one place they can go and feel not judged, really accepted and safe.

 Elizabeth hated the label “Borderline Personality Disorder”.
 She felt the words in no way described the nature of the disorder.
 In her view, those with BPD are neither at the border nor do they have a personality disorder, it is a disorder of overwhelming emotions.
 She felt it was very discriminating and the public perception was that of a bad personality, even a bad person.
 She wrote to the American Psychiatric Association, the professional body responsible for the DSM (the Diagnostic and Statistical Manual of Psychiatric Disorders) about changing the label to Emotional Dysregulation Disorder and also did an online petition.
-To-date, there has been no major change except it is understood the word “Personality” will be eliminated in the next reprint and the disorder known as Borderline Disorder but many doctors and patients prefer to call it Emotional Dysregulation Disorder.
+To-date, there has been no official change except it is understood the word “Personality” will be eliminated in the next reprint and the disorder known as Borderline Disorder but many doctors and patients prefer to call it Emotional Dysregulation Disorder.

 Elizabeth you did so much for others in the short time you were here despite your very serious challenges and we are proud of you.
-Your innovations to help others, your creativity, your writings, your poetry, your art work will live on.
-Your technical expertise, your ideology, your passions, the many peers you have served so well, are here in positive and visible ways for all.
+Your innovations to help others, your creativity, your writings, your poetry, your artwork will live on.
+Your technical expertise, your ideology, your passions, the many peers you have served so well, are here in positive and visible ways.
 You will not be forgotten.
 The world is a much better place for having had you in it.
 How many of us can say the same?
 You have left a legacy and you will live on in many hearts and in many practical ways.
 Thank you.